psychemedia/pentrich-uprising/pentrich-rising.md

 Link to 1812 - this can give a call back to earlier tale

 TH: eg trouble started in Notts in 1811 and 1812; at start of 1812 events in New Radford... spread to Huddersfield, focus on Huddersfield.
-Then set up a call back for 1816/1817 for Luddite thrials then and parallel machinations around Pentrich..
+Then set up a call back for 1816/1817 for Luddite trials then and parallel machinations around Pentrich..

 ---